*As of April 12, 2021, Quicken Loans® isn’t offering 7/1 adjustable rate mortgages (ARMs).

 Today’s 7/1 ARM Rates

-You can find 7/1 ARM rates with financial institutions or other lenders.
+While Quicken Loans currently does not offer a 7/1 ARM, you can find 7/1 ARM rates with financial institutions or other lenders.
 If you’re interested in comparing interest rates, you can compare rates here.

 Should You Get A 7/1 ARM?